Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 You can add a custom progress bar to the course, but it can only go on the slide itself and cannot be placed outside the slide.

-Sending out emails with generated content
+Sending out emails with variables and other user-generated content

 You can pre-build or generate the message content in the course and send the message out with a trigger.